-Have you ever wondered why Switzerland is famous for its luxurious chocolates?
+Have you ever wondered why Switzerland is famous for its luxurious chocolates all around the world?
 After all, the cocoa bean grows best in the hot, humid climate found 20 degrees on either side of the equator.
 It happened, by chance, in much the same way Detroit became the Motor City.

 Soon after Henry Ford set up his automaking shop, Ransom Olds and other auto visionaries followed.
 They shared concepts and employees to create a sort of car-making community.
 Although Motown had a few more local resources, the lack of any didn’t stop Francois-Louis Cailler, a native of Vevey, Switzerland from learning to make a solid bar of chocolate from grainy imported cocoa beans in 1819.
 This was the start of the Swiss dominance over places like the USA – in chocolate at least.